perldude/perldude/README.md

 Love containers and the whole cloud architecture thing.

 Been using agile, mainly scrum, for over ten years.
-I was even a scrum master for my dev team at a recent job.
+I was even a Certified Scrum Master🧐 for my dev team at a recent job.
 I've used it enough to know it's not a silver bullet.
 I also know that it does give teams tools that they can use to build a process that works just fine for them.